jimkang/orm-mines/Orm Mines/Characters/Bubble Monster.md

 HD 10
 +10 to attack

-Absorb: 1d6 damage, reflex save or get absorbed inside of the monster.
+Absorb: 1d6 damage, reflex save DC 10 or get absorbed inside of the monster.
 Opposed STR (it has +8) to get out.
 Run out of breath in 5 rounds.

 Electricity stuns it.